jakedowns/ghost-inspector-helpers/README.md

 ---
 ## Helper Scripts

+TODOS:
+- create an import.py script for importing from backups

 ### 1. _Python Script to backup all Ghost Inspector Suite Data (Exported as Zipped JSON data) and automatically push it to a github repo_
 See the script in this repo: [HelperScripts/GIBackupGitPython/backup.py](https://github.com/jakedowns/ghost-inspector-helpers/blob/master/HelperScripts/GIBackupGitPython/backup.py)

+Known Issues / Todos:
+- Support option to export in Selenium IDE v1 format

 Usage: